redlac/Rust-blog/content/blog/rocket-web-framework.md

 }
 ```

 This code will create an new instance of Rocket with `ignite()`, and mount all of the routes in the supplied Vector at the given base path.
-The Vector is the `routes![world]` part, which accepts any number of route handling function.
+The Vector is the `routes![world]` part, which accepts any number of route handling functions.
 We are matching two different routes, the base path of the server at `/`, and the path at `/hello`. `/` will be used to serve the image, and `/hello` will be used to serve a text response.
 The `launch()` function will start the Rocket application server and begin listening for and dispatching requests to the mounted routes.

 Finally, add these lines to the main.rs file: